How To Pond Dredge A Large Pond

 The Sediment Slayer is a ride-along pontoon dredge equipped with a 6” pump and 66” auger for agitation and breaking up material, then moving it away.
 This powerful system carves out over 5 ft. wide sections at a time, providing quick and complete results with ease.
 As a small pond dredge, the Sediment Slayer is capable of accessing every area of a pond or waterway.
 With an extended arm, it can reach depths of 15 ft.

-Another option for reaching the full width and length of a pond is the Silt-Bot.
-The Silt-Bot is on an electrical pulley system that moves forward/backward and up/down.
-With stakes on both sides of the pond, lagoon, or another water area, the operator monitors the Silt-Bot from the shoreline with the handheld remote control.
+Another option for reaching the full width and length of a pond is the Dredge Sled.
+The Dredge Sled is on an electrical pulley system that moves forward/backward and up/down.
+With stakes on both sides of the pond, lagoon, or another water area, the operator monitors the Dredge Sled from the shoreline with the handheld remote control.
 This mini pond dredge is powered by a 4” submersible pump that suctions a radius of about 12- to 18-inches.
-The Silt-Bot has a little more limitation, for operating at depths between 2 to 11 ft. of water
+The Dredge Sled has a little more limitation, for operating at depths between 2 to 11 ft. of water

 Sediment Slayer